rddl-network/trust-anchor-firmware/README.md

 The following libraries are used in this project and are included in the `lib` folder:

-- OSC: used for communication with the Trusted-anker
+- OSC: used for communication with the trust-anker
 - libwally-embedded: used for liquid-BTC transactions
 - Secp256k1-embedded: used for cryptography
 - seal-edge-apdu: used for communication with se050